UBC-CIC/course-flexibility/docs/UserGuide.md

 On the top of the page are the filters which includes a filter base on campus, course subject, course number, and faculty.
 There is also an [Advanced Filter](#Advanced-Filter) option to access more complex filters.

 Below the filters is a table showing the meta-data of a course and an analysis summary in each row.
+It includes the following:

+* Course Code - the subject of a course
+* Course Number - the number of a course
+* Year - the year where a course has analyzed
+* Campus - the campus where a course is in
+* Faculty - the name of the faculty a course belongs to
+* Analysis Result - a summary of the analysis from the machine learning model

 Similar to the faculty/campus page, clicking on the arrow on the right will bring a user to the [Course More Detail](#Course-More-Detail) page.
 Clicking on any box in the Analysis Result column will load a pop-up explaining the result as shown in [Course Pop Up](#Course-Pop-Up).
 Each box has various colors depending on the analysis:
 * Green indicates "Yes" result
 * Red indicates "No" result
 * Orange indicates "Maybe" result